Emulator000/Emulator000/README.md

 ---

-- 🔭 Currently improving Algorithms and Data Structures
+- 🧠 Currently studying and experimenting with AI (Neural Networks, Deep Learning, Machine Learning, Natural Language Processing, etc.)
+- 🦀 Enthusiast Rust developer
 - ✅ Obsessed by Clean Code and Design Patterns
-- 📄 Enthusiast Rust developer
 - 💬 Ask me about algorithms, performance, modern languages, bot, chat systems, networks, coding
 - ⚡ Fun fact: Why the name "Emulator"?
 I started with a very old computer in 00s and the first software that I installed and then edited is the PSX emulator 😊